PMDant/nwfermi/README.md

 - Fix startup of user space deamon via udev/systemd implementation as you cannot launch 32 bit applications on 64 bits OSes via udev (blocked via seccomp in systemd-udevd)
 - Xorg config example

-For models 1926:1846 and 1926:1878 you need to install the additional "fwprod" daemon.
-Its usage is unclear but seems to work according to #4.
+For models 1926:1846 / 1926:1878 (HP Compaq Elite 8300 Touch All-in-One PC) and model 1926:1875 (Lenovo ThinkCentre M92Z) you need to install the additional "fwprod" daemon.
+Its usage is unclear but seems to work according to issues #4 & #19.
 See additional steps as required outlined below.

 You should execute the entire procedure with the root user (e.g. execute a `su -` or `sudo -i` before you begin).